seankim658/dotfiles/README.md

 - [ ] Add sketchybar for macos
 - [ ] Update bash on macos
 - [ ] Clean up tmux config
+- [ ] Get tmux on mac to use brew installed bash